Fall2018COMP401-001/a6TestCollection/README.md

 # a6TestCollection
 A collection of JUnit tests for A6

+To contribute to this test collection, first create a "fork" of this repository by pressing the "Fork" button that should be on the top right of the repository web interface on GitHub.
+This will allow you to create a private copy of the repository in your GitHub account that you have write permission for.

+Once you have a forked copy of this repo, you can clone it into Eclipse.

-To contribute to this test collection, please put all of your tests into a package with the following name pattern:
+Please put all of your tests into a package with the following name pattern:
 ```
 a6test.onyen
 ```